 The UE 4000 unit shipped to us, is dressed in a glossy black-on-white motif.
 They also come in solid fuchsia-ish purple as well as black for a triplet of color options.
-The package includes a sharp blue detachable audio cable, 2-way sharing adapter and soft sizeable travel pouch.
-The choice of blue, for the audio cable is a keen one.
+The package includes a sharp blue detachable audio cable, 2-way sharing adapter, and soft sizeable travel pouch.
+The choice of blue, for the audio cable, is a keen one.
 It looks good and really makes the set stand out from the crowd of black and white cables.
-The outer headband features a few seemingly chiseled edges.
-It’s as if to suggest the unit had been cut from crystal or some precious stone.
-It shows style and adds to the unique flare.
-On the outer edge of the headband, the “UE” logo/lettering is modestly etched in silver.
-The packaging is conservative but the UE 4000 heaphones are kinda hot!
+For another pair of cans that look really nice, read our review of the JBL Tempo on-ear headphones.

 Ok!
 So the UE 4000 come out ahead in comfort, when pitted against the Mixr set.
 But what about performance?
 It’s kind of a mosh pit.
 The UE 4000 can’t touch the Beats by Dre.
 I mean it’s Dre right?
 But they get closer than I would have guessed.
 Simply put: Logitech has stunning performance in this $99 price range.
 Sure the Mixr’s feature richer sound at higher volumes while maintaining clarity across all ranges.
-But the UE 4000, within it’s price point, produce the cleanest, purest audio reproduction of any on-ear set to which mine ears have been pleased to experience.
+But the UE 4000, within its price point, produces the cleanest, purest audio reproduction of any on-ear set, to which my ears have been pleased to experience.

 But I reiterate.
-These suckers are fantastic for on-ear headphone.
+These suckers are fantastic for on-ear headphones.
 The price renders them no-brainers.
 While I prefer the black version, whatever your preference you won’t go wrong or waste a penny with the new Logitech UE 4000 on-ear headphones.

 Bottom Line: You can’t go wrong with the Logitech UE 4000.
-The look sharp.
+They look sharp.
 Fit well.
 The audio quality is clean and crisp across and high and midranges.
 Plus depth of bass is contrasted nicely against that shallow cost of entry.

 You can buy the Logitech UE 4000 On-Ear Headphones at Logitech for $99.99.